jetbundle/jetbundle.github.io/_diffequations/chapter-03/index.md

 We demonstrate that even smooth initial data can evolve into singularities (shocks) in finite time for nonlinear hyperbolic systems, proving that the smoothness recovered in Chapter 2 is not generic.
 We develop entropy conditions to select physically meaningful solutions and show how exterior calculus unifies vector calculus operations in a coordinate-free manner.

-**The Cliffhanger:** We can write invariant equations, but we generally cannot solve the nonlinear ones.
-Yet, certain specific nonlinear systems (like KdV) exhibit miraculous behavior—solitons that pass through one another unchanged.
+**We can write invariant equations, but we generally cannot solve the nonlinear ones.** Yet, certain specific nonlinear systems (like KdV) exhibit miraculous behavior—solitons that pass through one another unchanged.
 Why?
 This question motivates Chapter 4, where we reveal that solvability is symmetry.

 ## Prerequisites